 Torrential rain and flooding have swept away entire neighbourhoods in the wake of Storm Daniel.
-More than 800,000 people need humanitarian assistance.
-Thousands of people have died, and many more are missing.
+At least 4,000 people are confirmed dead and an estimated 42,000 people have been uprooted from their homes.

 Refugees and asylum seekers from Sudan and Syria, along with internally displaced people, are among those affected in the east of the country.

 UNHCR is on the ground and working with partners to rush life-saving aid to those affected by this crisis.

 Our teams have distributed relief items including solar lamps, kitchen sets, jerry-cans and blankets to over 18,000 people in flood-affected areas.
 We are also providing hygiene kits and medical supplies to individuals in need.

 UNHCR has also set up an emergency hotline to assist refugees affected by the flooding.

 But the devastation is massive, and we urgently need your help to continue providing aid to people in dire need.